 The Biden Administration is amending the federal regulations for implementing the National Environmental Policy Act (NEPA) to reverse certain changes made by the Trump Administration.
 The first set of amendments took effect last Friday on May 20, 2022.

-Alex Merritt is a partner in the Real Estate, Environmental, and Land Use Practice Group in the firm's San Francisco office.
+Alex Merritt is a partner in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's San Francisco office.

 On Friday, November 12, 2021, the Association of Bay Area Government’s (“ABAG’s) Administrative Committee formally denied 27 out of 28 appeals of draft housing allocations filed by local jurisdictions within the Bay Area region.
 In approving final written denials for nearly all appeals filed by cities and counties within the Bay Area, the Committee signaled strong confidence in the draft Regional Housing Needs Allocation (“RHNA”) Plan prepared by ABAG’s Housing Methodology Committee and approved in May.
 Local jurisdictions in the Bay Area must now incorporate the Plan’s housing allocations into their Housing Elements.